sooiee/the-white-orchard/README.md

 - All images compressed using TinyPNG/Squoosh
 - WebP format for modern browsers with fallbacks
-- Alt text provided for all images (accessibility)
+- Alt text provided for all static images (accessibility).
+No user-uploaded or dynamic images in templates yet.

 ---